 Can’t help it.
 Too excited.
 As in my face hurts from smiling so much and I’m worried I might develop lockjaw sometime in the near future.

-All I want to do is pasta-bacon-cookie-waffle my way to the wedding day, but I figure I might have a better shot at getting the dress of my dreams if I at least try to vegetable-protein-quinoa-salad my way there instead.
+All I want to do is pasta-bacon-cookie-waffle my way to the wedding day, but I figure I might have a better shot at getting the dress of my dreams if I at least try to vegetable-protein-quinoa-salad my way there too.

 So I’ve been diving into some of my go-to, tried and true, lower carb, lower fat, high-protein dinner options that feel every bit like my favorite comfort foods.
 If it resembles pasta or pizza, I’m ALL over it.
 This dish included.